 Out-of-pocket health expenditures in Australia are high in international comparisons and have been growing at a faster rate than most other health costs in recent years.
 This raises concerns about the extent to which out-of-pocket costs have constrained access to health services for low income households.
 Using data from the ABS Household Expenditure Survey 2003-2004, we model the relationships between health expenditure shares and equivalised total expenditure for categories of out-of-pocket health expenditures and analyse the extent of protection given by concession cards.
 To allow for flexibility in the relationship we adopt Yatchew's semi-parametric estimation technique.
 This is the first detailed distributional analysis of household health expenditures in Australia.
 We find mixed evidence for the protection health concession cards give against high out-of-pocket health expenditures.
 Despite higher levels of subsidy, households with concession cards do not have lower out-of-pocket expenditures than non-cardholder households except for the highest expenditure quintile.
 Cards provide most protection for GP out-of-pocket expenditures. © 2008 Economic Society of Australia.

 In the Australian Medicare system, general practitioners (GPs) are paid on a fee-for-service basis.
 A practitioner can choose to bill the government directly (termed bulk billing) and receive 85% of a regulated fee as full payment.
 Bulk billed consultations are free to the patient.
 However, GPs are free to charge above the regulated fee.
 The patient can then claim a rebate from the government but only the equivalent of 85% of the regulated Medicare fee.
-Such copayments for GP consultations cannot be covered by private health insurance.
+Such co-payments for GP consultations cannot be covered by private health insurance.
 In the ten years following the introduction of Medicare in 1984, the bulk billing rate for GP consultations steadily increased to 84%.
 Since then the rate has fallen to below 68%.
-In April 2003 the Minister for Health announced a reform package under the title A Fairer Medicare which aimed, among other things, to increase the availability of bulk billing for some patients.
+In April 2003 the Minister for Health announced a reform package under the tide A Fairer Medicare which aimed, among other things, to increase the availability of bulk billing for some patients.
 A key feature of the proposal involved changes to the way that GPs are reimbursed.
 Following political opposition that would have prevented it passing both houses of the federal parliament, a revised version, MedicarePlus, was released in November 2003.
 This paper describes the factors influencing a GP's choice to bulk bill and examines the two proposals, in this context. © The Royal Society of Medicine Press Ltd 2004.

 This paper analyses a recent proposal of the Australian Government to reform the existing Medicare system.
 It develops models of the physicians behaviour and of a households demand for medical insurance under the proposed system, and then proceeds to characterise the equilibrium under the new proposals.
 It argues that those most likely to be made worse off are low income households with children, though a full evaluation of the effects of the proposal requires it to be analysed in a public finance framework.